laujan/ProposalManager/Setup/Automated Setup.md

 OfficeTenantName|The name of the office tenant.
 For example, if your mail domain is @contoso.onmicrosoft.com, then the name of the tenant is "contoso".
 AzureResourceLocation|The azure region in which you want the resources to be allocated (for example, "East US").
 AzureSubscription|The name (id also works) of the azure subscription you want the resource group to be deployed to.
+ResourceGroupName|OPTIONAL; The name of the resource group where the Proposal Manager main app resides.
 ApplicationName|The name of the application (for example, "proposalmanager").
 ProposalManagerDomain|The domain of the existing Proposal Manager instance (for example, propmgr-contoso5.azurewebsites.net) ProjectSmartLinkUrl|The url of an existing instance of Project Smart Link.
 This will enable opening Project Smart Link from the Proposal Creation section on the ribbon in Word.
 ProposalManagerAppId|The app id of the existing Proposal Manager Instance to attach this instance of Proposal Creation to.
+Mode|The *mode* of execution determines what tasks get done during the execution of the script.
+It has the same behavior and purpose as the main script detailed above.
+MFA|FLAG; Specify only if your user login is enforced with MFA.

 Here is an example of how to invoke the script:

-`.\Install-PMProposalCreationInstance.ps1 -OfficeTenantName contoso -ApplicationName contosopm -ProposalManagerAppId '5ba0f5f3-66e0-4826-becb-02988ca3f911' -AzureResourceLocation 'South Central US' -AzureSubscription 'Pay-As-You-Go Dev/Test'  -ProposalManagerDomain "contosopm.azurewebsites.net" -ProjectSmartLinkUrl "https://contosopm-projectsmartlink.azurewebsites.net"`
+`.\Install-PMProposalCreationInstance.ps1 -OfficeTenantName contoso -ResourceGroupName proposalmanager-group -ApplicationName contosopm -ProposalManagerAppId '5ba0f5f3-66e0-4826-becb-02988ca3f911' -AzureResourceLocation 'South Central US' -AzureSubscription 'Pay-As-You-Go Dev/Test'  -ProposalManagerDomain "contosopm.azurewebsites.net" -ProjectSmartLinkUrl "https://contosopm-projectsmartlink.azurewebsites.net"`